balcortex/100_days_code_web_development/README.md

 ## Day 071 - 2023/11/12

 Today I learned to remove elements from the DOM and attributes (id, class, style) from specific elements, using the parentNode.removeChild() and the node.removeAttribute() methods.

+## Day 072 - 2023/11/13

+Today I learned how to perform actions (i.e., execute functions) using an element's on[action] attribute.